 - mental health professionals, users, service providers -- to glean insights about mental health, and existing need gaps.

-Strategic partnership with iCall, an existing service based in Tata Institute of Social Sciences (TISS), Mumbai, that offers free telephone and email-based counseling services, countrywide, to individuals in emotional and psychological distress.
+Strategic partnership with iCall, an existing service based in Tata Institute of Social Sciences (TISS), Mumbai.

 Bapu Trust works with stakeholders in the development sector to encourage the inclusion of persons with mental health issues and psychosocial disabilities.